b0xw00d/b0xw00d.github.io/blog/c1-chefs-kitchen.md

 I know the people I'm about to go on this journey with have a lot to teach me.
 I hope that, in time, I can take that knowledge and pass it on to others.
 This is looking like it's going to be the raddest thing I've ever done!
 I'm stoked, to say the least; but I'd be lying to you if I said I wasn't nervous.

-I'll leave you with a quote that I stumbled upon in Dave Hoover's book, "Apprenticeship Patterns" (this book is full of awesome quotes!): "Working on real problems for real people is what hones the craft, not just doing it for self-satisfaction." - Ken Auer
+There's an awesome quote that I stumbled upon in Dave Hoover's book, "Apprenticeship Patterns" (this book is full of awesome quotes!): "Working on real problems for real people is what hones the craft, not just doing it for self-satisfaction." - Ken Auer

 I look forward to meeting you all in person one day.
-Hopefully I'll have as much to teach you, as I do to learn from you.
+Hopefully I'll have as much to teach to you, as I do to learn from you.
 Thanks for taking the time to read this!